Glycerin For Hair: Benefits, How To Apply, And Side Effects

 Discover the hair-nourishing benefits of this humectant, heat protectant, and pH balancer.

 Little is known about the benefits of glycerin for hair.
 But that changes today.
-While it is a popular ingredient in the skin care world, glycerin can be used to moisturize your scalp and hair too.
+While it is a popular ingredient in the skin care world, glycerin, a natural humectant, can be used to moisturize your scalp and hair too.
+It attracts moisture from the environment and locks in hydration, making it an effective solution for improving hair texture and its health.
 It can be valuable in the treatment of dry and itchy scalp or dry and damaged hair.
-Here, we explain how you can use glycerin to replenish your hair.
+In this article, we will take a look at the multiple benefits of glycerin for hair, usage tips, and potential side effects.
 Keep reading to know more about this effective hair care ingredient.

 protip_icon Know Your Ingredient: Glycerin